 The California Electronic Communications Privacy Act is a law that goes by many names: CalECPA, ECPA, and SB178.
-While CalECPA can be a frustrating law for Officers to navigate, it protects the privacy of citizens while guiding law enforcement towards Judicial oversight.
+While CalECPA can be a frustrating law for law enforcement to navigate, it protects the privacy of citizens while guiding law enforcement towards Judicial oversight.

 What and why of the CalECPA